-Those craving a full night of fun should definitely visit Lang Kwai Fong.
-A vibrant party street packed with bars, restaurants and gregarious travellers looking to relax and socialise.
+Those craving a full night of fun should visit Lang Kwai Fong.
+A vibrant party street packed with bars, restaurants, and gregarious travelers looking to relax and socialize.
 Easily accessible via public transport, this area was once a petite quarter dedicated to hawkers before World War II.
-I really enjoyed the relaxed feel of this area with bars opening out on to the street.
-I also loved the restaurants such as the amusingly name Ho Lee Fook which attracted smartly dress diners looking to party long into the night.
+I enjoyed the relaxed feel of this area with bars opening out onto the street.
+I also loved the restaurants such as the amusing name Ho Lee Fook which attracted smartly dress diners looking to party long into the night.

 Hong Kong Island

 Kowloon encompasses the northern part of Hong Kong and is often considered more authentic than Hong Kong Island.
 It is located just across from Victoria Harbour.
-Whilst I only really got to see the Tsim Sha Tsui promenade I was made aware of a number of other attractions of Kowloon.
+Whilst I only really got to see the Tsim Sha Tsui promenade I was made aware of several other attractions of Kowloon.

-The area of Mong Kok is packed with narrow streets full of shops and stalls selling mainly strewet food at rock bottom prices!
+The area of Mong Kok is packed with narrow streets full of shops and stalls selling mainly street food at rock-bottom prices!

 Sham Shui Po is an area of old Hong Kong with stunning old architecture plus there is the Apliu Street Flea market where visitors can pick up bargain electronic goods and antique trinkets.
 There is also a thriving Wet Market at Sham Shui Po where traditional foods are on show.

 A popular trip in Hong Kong is to visit Lantau Island.
-Here you will discover a breathtaking cable car ride with views of a giant Buddha statue or if you are feeling really active then you could also hike to the peak from Pak Kung Au.
+Here you will discover a breathtaking cable car ride with views of a giant Buddha statue or if you are feeling active then you could also hike to the peak of Pak Kung Au.

 The cable car ride provides fantastic views of Tung Chong Bay, the airport, and Lantau Mountain.